apache/sling-site/src/main/jbake/content/index.md

 expandVariables=true
 ~~~~~~

-**Apache Sling&trade;** - ${sling_tagline}

-# Apache Sling in four bullets points

-* ReST based web framework
-* Content-driven, using a hierarchical content tree
-* Modular design
-* Scripting inside

-# Getting started

-If you prefer doing rather than reading, please proceed to the [Getting Started](/documentation/getting-started.html)
- section, where you can quickly get started on your own instance of Sling.
+Apache Sling&trade; is a ${sling_tagline}.

+In a nutshell, Sling maps HTTP request URLs to content resources based on the
+request's path, extension and selectors.
+Using convention over
+configuration, requests are processed by scripts and
+servlets, dynamically selected based on the current resource.
+This fosters
+meaningful URLs and resource driven request processing, while the
+modular nature of Sling allows for specialized server instances that
+include only what is needed.

+Sling serves as basis for a variety of applications ranging from
+blogging engines all the way to enterprise content management
+systems.

+Our [Getting Started](/documentation/getting-started.html) page will help you
+start playing with Sling.

-Discussions about Sling happen on our mailing lists, see the [Project Information](/project-information.html)
+Discussions about Sling happen on our mailing lists, see our
- page for more info.
+[Project Information](/project-information.html) page for more info.

-# Apache Sling in a hundred words

-Apache Sling is a web framework that uses a resource oriented architecture.
-The content is
- stored in a hierarchical resource tree which is mapped to the URL space of the web
- application.

-Sling applications use either scripts or Java servlets, selected based on
-simple name conventions, to process HTTP requests in a RESTful way.

-The runtime environment is modular and dynamic allowing to select only the required modules
- to run your Sling application.
-This provides a flexible extension mechanism where modules
- easily can be loaded, unloaded and reconfigured

-Sling makes it very simple to implement simple applications, while providing an
- enterprise-level framework for more complex applications.

 ## News

+Here are our most recent news, there are more in our [news archive](/news.html).

 <ul id="newsExcerpt">
 </ul>

-Refer to the news [archive](/news.html) for all news.

 <script src="/res/jquery-3.2.1.min.js" type="text/javascript"></script>
 <script type="text/javascript">